Best Bond and Bond Fund Alternatives

 There are many different types of permanent life insurance.
 You should probably avoid these complicated and expensive products unless you have a specific need for permanent life insurance.

 Whole Life Insurance

-Whole Life is the best insurance option as a bond alternative.
-This is because Whole Life is actually truly non-correlated with stock market returns.
-Thought the return on investment may be low, there is a guaranteed return on whole life and the ability to make extra returns through paid up additions and dividends on the mutual company.
-If you seek diversification from stocks and bonds (and you have a need for permanent life insurance), explore options in Whole Life insurance.
+Whole life is the best insurance option as a bond alternative.
+This is because Whole Life is truly non-correlated with stock market returns.
+Though the return on investment may be low, there is a guaranteed return on whole life and the ability to make extra returns through paid-up additions and dividends on the mutual company.
+If you seek diversification from stocks and bonds (and you require permanent life insurance), explore options in Whole Life insurance.

 Structured Products are complicated and should not be used as a hedge.
 These are not good alternatives to fixed income.
 Speaking of complexity, try to actually understand one of these products.

 Annuities are strong contenders as fixed-income alternatives.
 But, unfortunately, there are many different types!